Wayne Williams: Reopening investigations

 According to an August 2005 report, Charles T. Sanders, a white supremacist affiliated with the KKK and an early suspect in the murders, once praised the crimes in secretly recorded conversations.
 Although Sanders did not publicly claim responsibility for any of the deaths, he told an informant for the Georgia Bureau of Investigation in a 1981 recording that the killer had "wiped out a thousand future generations of niggers".
-An anonymous alleged former friend of Sanders told documentarian Payne Lindsey (Atlanta Monster) that Sanders had taken credit for the murders mentioned in a 1986 Spin article, claiming that his brothers were also involved.
+An anonymous, alleged former friend of Sanders told documentarian Payne Lindsey (Atlanta Monster) that Sanders had taken credit for the murders mentioned in a 1986 Spin article, claiming that his brothers were also involved.

 Sanders did not directly implicate the KKK or lead his friend to believe that anyone else from the organization was involved.
 Sanders allegedly mused over how lucky he was that he and Williams had the same carpet and that they both owned a white German shepherd.
 The anonymous former friend went on to say that, "Once it was pinned on Wayne Williams, they were through.
 That was their way out."
-Police dropped the probe into possible Klan involvement when Sanders and two of his brothers passed lie detector tests.
-The case was once again closed on July 21, 2006.
+Police dropped the probe into possible Klan involvement when Sanders and two of his brothers passed lie detector tests in which they denied their involvement.
+The case was once again closed in July 2006.

-Former FBI profiler John E. Douglas wrote in his book Mindhunter that, in his opinion, "forensic and behavioral evidence points conclusively to Wayne Williams as the killer of eleven young men in Atlanta."
+Former FBI profiler John E. Douglas wrote in his book Mindhunter: Inside the FBI's Elite Serial Crime Unit that, in his opinion, "forensic and behavioral evidence points conclusively to Wayne Williams as the killer of eleven young men in Atlanta."
 He added, however, that he believed there was "no strong evidence linking him to all or even most of the deaths and disappearances of children in that city between 1979 and 1981".

 In 2007, the FBI performed DNA tests on two human hairs found on one of the victims.
-The mitochondrial DNA sequence in the hairs would eliminate 99.5% of persons, and 98% of African-American persons, by not matching their DNA; the sequence found matched Williams's DNA.
+The mitochondrial DNA sequence in the hairs would eliminate 99.5% of people, and 98% of African-Americans, by not matching their DNA; the sequence found matched Williams's DNA.